The use of coconut oil for dogs has become increasingly popular, which in light of anything that seems like a fad begs the question:

 When you first introduce coconut oil into your dog’s diet, you’ll want to start with a very small amount –

 - 1/4 teaspoon for small dogs or puppies

 - Up to 1 teaspoon for large dogs

 Your dog’s body needs time to adjust to this dietary addition.
-Once your dog’s body has adjusted to the coconut oil, the optimal daily dose is
+After this adjustment period, the optimal daily coconut oil dosage for dogs is:

 - 1 teaspoon per 10 lbs of weight